iotaledger/one-click-tangle/hornet-mainnet-k8s/README.md

 INSTANCES=<number of instances> ./hornet-k8s.sh scale
 ```

 If `INSTANCES=0` then your Hornet node will be stopped.

+*Known Limitations: Scaling up does not automatically peer new nodes.
+This feature is on the backlog.*

 ## Getting access to your Hornet Node

 Your Hornet node(s) will be exposed through K8s "Nodeport" Services.
 Such Services are:

 * `hornet-rest` it is a K8s Service that exposes the REST endpoint and might be served by multiple Hornet nodes.
-* `hornet-tcp-<n>` one or more K8s Services that exposes the gossip and dashboard and it is only served by one Hornet node.
+* `hornet-<n>` one or more K8s Services that exposes the gossip and dashboard and it is only served by one Hornet node.

 In order to know the ports on the K8s Workers where these Services are exposed, you can run (assuming you are using the `tangle` K8s namespace):